JanAguilo/fsl-net/research/questions.md

 - In the Statistical Measures of the Statistical Descriptor Network, why these measures?
 Have you tried with other statistics?
 Does it make a huge difference?
+- Why wasn't FSL-Net implemented before, what key discovery or thought did you make to be able to create it?